esseks/monicelli/README.md

 script will warn you.
 Monicelli is developed with version 6.8, but any sufficiently recent release should do just fine.

-You will also need to have LLVM development libraries installed, version 14.
+You will also need to have CMake and LLVM development libraries installed.
 Newer versions might or might not work.
-CMake looks for version 14 by default, you can override this by setting the `MONICELLI_LLVM_VERSION` variable:
+You can tell CMake to look for a specific version by setting the `MONICELLI_LLVM_VERSION` variable:

     $ cmake -DMONICELLI_LLVM_VERSION=15

-Finally, you will need CMake, version 3.14 or higher.
+Note: Some distributions require you to install the headers `libz` separately.

+The minimum and maximum versions of the tools and libraries can and will change in time.
+Just let CMake perform all the version checks for you.

 A typical Makefile-based build workflow would be: